ltrgoddard/thesis/temp.markdown

 data.
 The focus is fundamentally on the poem as a ‘machine made out of words’, but not in the strictly acontextual manner of I.A.
-Richards and without Leavis’s overarching emphasis on quality and literary ’standards’ (though this may simply be because all three commentaries consider poems of which Prynne approves).[^162] This helps to explain the interest shown in the *TLS* letter in Shelley’s innovative use of
+Richards and without Leavis’s overarching emphasis on quality and literary ‘standards’ (though this may simply be because all three commentaries consider poems of which Prynne approves).[^161] This helps to explain the interest shown in the *TLS* letter in Shelley’s innovative use of
 metaphor: Prynne is concerned with what Shelley’s language actually does, not with what it *should* do.